-CB8 supports both public and private sector efforts to assist the large and diverse homeless population in our community.
-CB8 supports the 2010 Census to count the many homeless families who are doubled up in public housing projects.
+CB8M remains strongly in favor of continued support for homeless services and supports public and private sector efforts to assist the diverse homeless population in our community.
 A top capital priority is increased funding for permanent housing for homeless individuals and families.
-We are strongly in favor of continued support for homeless services.
+Our board supported the 2010 Census effort to count the many homeless families who live doubled up in public housing projects in our community and in other areas of the city.